 Many household appliances emit more than one type of EMF.
-For instance, if you have an induction cooktop in your kitchen (Know about the radiation of a induction cooktop) or a hairdryer (read about the best low EMF hair dryers), there’s a good chance that they will be generating both magnetic-field as well as electric-field radiation.
+For instance, if you have an induction cooktop in your kitchen (Know about the radiation of a induction cooktop) or a hairdryer (Check our list of best low EMF hair dryers), there’s a good chance that they will be generating both magnetic-field as well as electric-field radiation.

 If you’re working on your laptop while it’s connected to Wi-Fi, there’s a strong likelihood that it is emitting copious amounts of radio-frequency radiation, magnetic field radiation, and electric field radiation.